-Clearer lines of responsibility and stronger accountability are essential; too often, these have become blurred in our current system of government.
+Clearer lines of responsibility and stronger There's growing recognition that we need to raise accountability are essential; too often, these have become blurred in our current system of government.

 We need to strengthen partnerships with industry-through public-private collaborations, commissioning, and by drawing more effectively on the expertise and funding available on-island.